djaus2/RFCOMM_OBEX/README.md

 - Press Recv on other target and choose file to save as.

 ***Note** although filename gets transmitted, the file gets saved as the Save As filename.*
+Also the services are initiated when the send and receive are actioned and disposed of when done.